Coach Matt Pippin

 HOW MUCH STEADY STATE CARDIO SHOULD YOU DO?

-You’ll be amazed at what starts to happen after about a month of incorporating steady state cardio into your fitness routine.
-For me, I went to do some high intensity training on a fan bike (I call this the crusher of souls) and quickly realized that I had a ton more gas left in the tank and recovered more quickly after each round.
+You’ll be amazed at what starts to happen after about a month of incorporating steady state cardio into your fitness routine. it will sneak up on you too!
+For me, I went to do some high intensity training on a fan bike (I call this the crusher of souls because it's so hard) and quickly realized that what used to feel horrible, was a little bit easier!
+I had a ton more gas left in the tank and recovered more quickly after each round.

 NEXT STEPS